remult/remult/docs/blog/angular-for-non-web-developers.md

 ### Show uncompleted tasks first
 Uncompleted tasks are important and should appear above completed tasks in the todo app.

-In the `loadTasks` method of the `AppComponent` class, add an object literal argument to the `find` method call and set its `orderBy` property to an arrow function which accepts a `task` argument and returns its `completed` field.
+In the `loadTasks` method of the `HomeComponent` class, add an object literal argument to the `find` method call and set its `orderBy` property to an arrow function which accepts a `task` argument and returns its `completed` field.

-*src/app/app.component.ts*
+*src/app/home/home.component.ts*
 ```ts{2-4}
 async loadTasks() {
   this.tasks = await this.tasksRepo.find({